Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

     * `FFMPEG.path=FFMPEG_HOME` (if installed, get the `FFMPEG_HOME` value from [Install FFMPEG](#ffmpeg))
     * `pdfium.path=PDFIUM_HOME` (if installed, get the `PDFIUM_HOME` value from [Install PDFium](#pdfium))

-3. Delete current Alfresco deployed WAR files
+3. Delete current Alfresco deployed WAR files.

    Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `alfresco` folder (if it exists).